 Phyllis Deutsch

-For several years, she taught history at NYU, Columbia University, The New School
+several years, she taught history at NYU, Columbia University, The New School for

-titles in the field of 19th century literature.
+of 19th century history, literature, and culture.
 She is currently a Lecturer in the

-Institute for Writing and Rhetoric at Dartmouth College.
+Writing Program at Dartmouth College.

 Participant Testimonials: